A Filipino Legend of the Shy Plant Mimosa Pudica

 The bandits were already gone when the couple finally gained their consciousness.
 They hurriedly went in the garden to check on their daughter but there was no Maria waiting for them.
 They looked everywhere.
 They went and looked on each corner of the garden, on every shrubs where Maria could hide but they cannot find her.
 Did the bandit find Maria and took her away?

 "My daughter!
 They took away my daughter!"
 Iska said as she hysterically cried to her husband.

-After a very long time of looking at the now completely closed leaves of the plant, the couple believed that it was their daughter Maria.
+After a very long time of looking at the now completely closed leaves of the strange plant, the couple believed that it was their daughter Maria.
 God had transformed their daughter into a plant in order to save her from the bandits.
 The couple couldn't help but cry and every tears that they shed on the strange plant becomes a small, round, rosy colored flower.

-= It is also interesting that this sensitive plant will close its leaves at dark and will open again the next day.
+Touch-me-not is grown for its curiosity value.
+Its leaves, after folding inward will droop and re-open minutes later.
+It is also interesting that this sensitive plant will close its leaves at dark and will open again the next day.

 The legend was translated into English from takdangaralin website.